aichaos/rivescript-js/README.md

 ## BUILDING

-Grunt options:
+I use npm run scripts to handle various build tasks.

-* `grunt` - Compiles the CoffeeScript in the `src/` folder into JavaScript in the `lib/` folder.
+* `npm run build` - Compiles the CoffeeScript in the `src/` folder into ES2015+ JavaScript in the `lib/` folder.
-* `grunt clean` - Cleans the `lib/` and `dist/` directories.
+* `npm run lint` - Runs `coffeelint` on the source.
-* `grunt buildclean` - Cleans and rebuilds the project.
+* `npm run test` - Builds RiveScript, compiles the CoffeeScript unit test files, and runs them with `nodeunit`
-* `grunt lint` - Runs CoffeeScript linting.
+* `npm run dist` - Produces a full distributable build.
+CoffeeScript is compiled, Babel translates it to ES5-compatible code, and webpack/uglify is applied.
-* `grunt watch` - For development - watches CoffeeScript source files and automatically builds them on change.
+* `npm run webpack` - Runs Babel to take the ES2015+ code in `lib/` and output ES5-compatible code in `lib.babel/`, and then runs `webpack` to create `dist/rivescript.js`
-* `grunt server` - Starts a local web server and opens `eg/chat.html` for local testing and demoing.
+* `npm run uglify` - Minifies `dist/rivescript.js` to `dist/rivescript.min.js`
-* `grunt test` - Run unit tests.
+* `npm run clean` - Clean up all the build files.

 ## GRUNT SERVER